-- the funding for the Earners' Account dropping below the funding target by 2022/23, four years earlier than we forecast in June.
-To make up this funding difference, the maximum allowable levy increase (5% per annum) would be required until 2030 - the funding for the Motor Vehicle Account dropping below the funding target by 2026/27, seven years earlier than we forecast in June.
+- the Work Account remaining fully funded until 2033/34.
+However, the funding position in 2033/34 would be 103% compared to the 112% we projected using the June 2021 assumptions.
+This more rapid deterioration of the funding position would see levy rates rising more quickly than forecast for businesses; - the funding for the Motor Vehicle Account dropping below the funding target by 2026/27, seven years earlier than we forecast in June.
 To make up this funding difference, the maximum allowable levy increase (7.18% per annum) would be required until 2038.